Rural Business—Cooperative Service, USDA.

 A. Program Description

 The SDGG program is authorized by section 310B (e)(11) of the Consolidated Farm and Rural Development Act (7 U.S.C.
-1932 (e)(11)).
+1932 (e)(11)) as amended by the Agriculture Improvement Act of 2018 (Pub.
+L. 115-334).
 The primary objective of the SDGG program is to provide Technical Assistance to Socially-Disadvantaged Groups.
 Grants are available for Cooperative Development Centers, individual Cooperatives, or Groups of Cooperatives that serve Socially-Disadvantaged Groups and where a majority of their board of directors or governing board is comprised of individuals who are members of Socially-Disadvantaged Groups.

 The definitions you need to understand are as follows: